Strategies for the Start of the Semester

 The first day(s) of the course are important for setting the tone and creating a good dynamic for the course.
 Try to approach your first day with the goal of understanding who your students are and guiding them through the structure of your course.

-- Ask students to write theirs on name tents.
+- One way to do this is to ask students to write their names on name tents.
 You can also ask this information in your pre-class survey and create name tents for them to hand out on the first day of class.
-We have done this and taken the opportunity to include decorations on the name tents that connect to the topic of the course.
-Again, this helps to create a sense of community.

 References :